Blues dance: Specific moves or dances

 The Ballroom, referenced by documentary filmmaker Mura Dehn, was a slow dance done by Lindy Hoppers at the Savoy Ballroom to Blues music and ballads.
 It is a slower, fluid, but highly rhythmic dance, involving lots of spins, lifts, and dips.
 Famous Lindy Hopper Sugar Sullivan described it as romantic.

 In the Fish Tail, the movement of the buttocks forms a variety of figure eights, an element that originated in African dance.
 African dance generally discourages close bodily contact, so the use of this move in partner dances in the United States was considered obscene when it was first introduced.
 The Funky Butt was a similar move that involved "grinding" the rear end around.
 The Squat and Mooche were also performed with hip movements.
 Similar dances were popular in New York City by 1913.

 The Slow Drag in its various forms was first documented during, and danced to the music of, the ragtime era.

 Snake Hips is a movement in which the knees are moved forward and back one by one, while keeping the feet together, resulting in movement of the hips.
 As in Ball the Jack, a similar move in which the knees are held together, this results in a rotation of the hips.

 The Strut is extremely similar to dances seen in South Africa, Ghana, and Nigeria.
-Strutting was often associated with cakewalking, another historical African-American dance.
+The Strut was often associated with cakewalking, another historical African-American dance.